hoobs-org/HOOBS/docs/CLI.md

 #### List
 *alias **ls***

-This will show a list of bridges on the system including the API.
+This will show a list of bridges on the system including the hub.
 It will also show you if the bridge is running.

 ```
 sudo hbs bridge list